Click plan to view in Google Maps

 an increased demand for artisans in the Ithan/Wayne

-It has recently been noted that a very similar sized parcel split occurred a short while later 1/2 mile east on land wholly owned by noted architect, housing developer and landowner Theophilus P. Chandler who owned land all round, and within, Banjotown (see right).
-At least three houses on one side of a street now called Radnor Ave are still very reminiscent of some of the original Banjotown houses.
-Chandler owned, designed & built Ithan Farm - and various adjacent properties on the south side of Newtown Rd.
+A very similar sized parcel split occurred a short while later ½-mile east on land wholly owned in 1900 by noted architect, housing developer and landowner Theophilus P. Chandler who owned land all around, and within, Banjo Town[see left].
+Chandler owned, designed & built his own Ithan Farm and various adjacent properties on the south side of Newtown Rd.
+He also designed and built Christ Church Ithan on Conestoga Rd, on land he personally donated [see right].

 The